-Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our relationships, health, sex education and computing programmes.
+Teaching follows best practice in delivering safe and effective education; pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our relationships, health, sex education and computing programmes.
 Teaching covers the following in relation to the sharing of nudes and semi-nudes:

-- .
-What it is
+- What it is

 - .
 How it is most likely to be encountered

-- The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment
+- : The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment

 - .
 Issues of legality

-- .
-The risk of damage to people's feelings and reputation
+- : The risk of damage to people's feelings and reputation